-Bike aerodynamics is considered to be one of the most complex applications in aerodynamics not only because of the bluff body shape of the rider ― which generates the majority of the drag ― but also due to the transient cycling movement.
-The latter creates high complexity in the flow pattern and changes the forces acting both on the bike, as well as on the rider dramatically.
+Bike aerodynamics is considered to be one of the most complex applications in aerodynamics not only because of the bluff body shape of the rider—which generates the majority of the drag—but also due to the transient cycling movement.
+The latter creates high complexity in the flow pattern and changes the forces acting dramatically, both on the bike, as well as on the rider.

-If we consider a straight riding without side wind, we can expect the following forces acting on the bike and the rider:
+If we consider straight riding without a side wind, we can expect the following forces to act on the bike and the cyclist:

 - V the wind direction